Honest Products

 Packaging

 PCC’s packaging standard and guidelines are based in a belief that we have a fundamental responsibility as a community-owned retailer to choose packaging that is safe for consumers and has the least impact on the environment.
 Our standard provides recommendations on the best options for packaging for our vendors and guidance for our merchandisers to evaluate products.
-For our Private Label products, we work with producers who are dedicated to finding more sustainable packaging options and our standard pushes them with stronger requirements for minimal packaging, compostable materials, and recycled content.
+For our PCC brand products, we work with producers who are dedicated to finding more sustainable packaging options and our standard pushes them with stronger requirements for minimal packaging, compostable materials, and recycled content.

 PCC Packaging Standard >